 IoT use cases typically involve large streams of sensor data, and Kafka is often used as a streaming platform in these situations.
 Once the IoT data is collected in Kafka, obtaining real-time insight from the data can prove valuable.

 In the context of connected car data, real-time analytics can benefit logistics companies in fleet management and routing, ride hailing services matching drivers and riders, and transportation agencies monitoring traffic conditions, just to name a few.

 Through the course of this guide, we showed how such a connected car IoT scenario may work.
 Vehicles emit location and diagnostic data to a Kafka cluster, a reliable and scalable way to centralize this data.
 We then synced the data in Kafka to Rockset to enable fast, ad hoc queries and live dashboards on the incoming IoT data.
 Key considerations in this process were:

 - Need for low data latency - to query the most recent data

 - East of use - no schema needs to be configured

 - High QPS - for live applications to query the IoT data

 - Live dashboards - integration with tools for visual analytics

-Read our other blog, Where's My Tesla?
+If you’re still curious about building out real-time analytics for IoT devices, read our other blog, Where's My Tesla?
 Creating a Data API Using Kafka, Rockset and Postman to Find Out, to see how we expose real-time Kafka IoT data through the Rockset REST API.